Best resume website builder – top solutions for your online CV

 One such app is the Document app from Wix, which you can use to allow visitors to download your resume or certificates.
 You can also find apps to enable you to add contact forms, galleries, and FAQ sections to your resume website.

-The Business plans all offer eCommerce functionality, so if you’re not planning on selling online, you shouldn’t look into them and waste your money on functionality you won’t even use.
 The best option for a simple resume website would be the Unlimited plan – it offers a good amount of storage and no ads, making your resume website look professional and polished.

 Wix is an excellent tool for building resume websites.
 It’s easy to get started with and it offers a lot of flexibility and creative freedom.
 It also packs a lot of useful in-house and third-party features and solid SEO functionality.